Elenderiel/VVOScraper/README.md

 ### Usage

 To initialize the database, run 'initializeDatabase.py' once.
-Set the interval, number of departures fetched per request and end time of the schedule loop in 'scraper.py'
+Set the interval, number of departures fetched per request and end time of the schedule loop in 'scraper.py'.
+To analyise the fetched data, run 'analysis.py'.
+The charts will be saved as png in the 'Charts' folder.

 ### To Do's: